mlettini/matthewlettini.me/src/work/team-reminders.md

 <div class="inner">

 In addition to your typical settings preference, we also built a dialog wizard to help individuals discover this feature and guide them through setup.
-It would pop up for new users after they tracked a bit of time.
-It was designed to help people set up reminders based on how they prefer to track while also recommending daily tracking, which data shows is more beneficial to both them and their team.
+It would pop up for new users after they tracked a bit of time, and was designed to help them set up reminders based on how they prefer to track.
+This also gave us an opportunity to recommend daily tracking, which data shows is more beneficial to both them and their team.

 The screenshots below highlight a bit of my design process.
 I often start scribbling in a tool like [Whimsical](https://whimsical.com) so I can quickly get ideas and flows down on screen without having to worry yet about specific styles.
-This allows me to then focus more on the edges of the user experience.
+Wireframing and sketching like this helps me focus more on the edges of the user experience.

 </div>